 - In the end of the remake The Fly (1986), this seems to be the result of teleporting someone with an inanimate object: Brundle is fused with pieces of the telepod itself, and the pieces semi-randomly fill up his body.

 - In the Terminator canon, time travel destroys everything in its path, leaving a spherical hole around the point where the time traveler arrives.
-In the original script, however, Reese was sent back with another soldier, who was killed on arrival when he materialized halfway through some of the scenery.
+In the original script for the first film, however, Reese was sent back with another soldier, who was killed on arrival when he materialized halfway through some of the scenery.

 - The Philadelphia Experiment has sailors fused into the deck of the ship during the title experiment.

 - The original Stargate film: There's a deleted scene where it is shown two Horus Guards apparently tried to come through the gate while it was buried.
 This left them flash-fossilised in solid rock.
 This scene is restored in the Extended Cut Blu-ray.

 - Defied by Doc in Back to the Future Part III.
 He explains the reason they're out in the middle of the desert is because the De Lorean will have plenty of run-off space in a wide-open area.
 Sending Marty back to a place that is populated or geographically unknown would be very dangerous idea; there's a risk he could easily crash into someone or something that once existed there.
 Doc doesn't clarify if this also extends to materialising inside something that once existed as well, but the implication is that it would be just as much of a danger.